ClmtMlt/ClmtMlt/README.md

 I am in love with plants, I used to propagate some rare plants at my home, I trade some good advices to my friend and I am my friend's plants doctor...
 Can I call myself Dr Mollet ?

 I love astronomy, art, treking, coding, fishing, architecture, judo and specially music!
-I can't do anything without music, my personnal sourcec of inspiration in term of music is Hans Zimmer.
+I can't do anything without music, my personnal source of inspiration in term of music is Hans Zimmer.

 I studied scciences for 2 years and architecture for 3 years, I am enjoying Maths, Physics and Chemistry a lot, solving problems is cool.